friendly-bits/geoblocker-bash/README.md

 **The install script**:
 - Checks prerequisites
 - Creates system folder to store data in /var/lib/geoblocker_bash.
-Data consists of fetched subnet lists from RIPE, a file storing pre-install iptables policies for the INPUT and FORWARD chains (for backup), and a file storing last known-good iptables config (for backup and fault recovery).
+Data consists of fetched subnet lists from RIPE, a file storing pre-install iptables policies for the INPUT and FORWARD chains (for backup), and a file storing last known-good ipset and iptables config (for backup and fault recovery).
 - Copies all scripts included in this suite to /usr/local/bin
-- Creates a backup of pre-install policies for INPUT and FORWARD chains
+- Creates backup of pre-install policies for INPUT and FORWARD chains
 - Calls geoblocker_bash-run to immediately fetch and apply new firewall config.
 - Verifies that crond service is enabled.
 Enables it if not.
 - Validates optionally user-specified cron schedule expression (if not specified then uses default schedule "0 4 * * *" (at 4:00 [am] every day).
-- Creates periodic cron task based on that and a reboot task.
+- Creates periodic cron task based on that schedule and a reboot task.
 Both cron tasks call the geoblocker_bash-run script with the necessary arguments.
-- If error occurs at any point during installation, calls the uninstall script to revert any changes made to the system.
+- If an error occurs at any point during installation, calls the uninstall script to revert any changes made to the system.

 **The uninstall script**:
 - Deletes associated cron jobs